mathigon/textbooks/transformations-and-symmetry/content.md

 ## Similarity

-So far, all of the transformations we looked at were [[rigid|congruent|visual]].
+So far, all we have only looked at [[rigid|congruent|visual]] transformations.
-Now, lets think about one that is not: a [__dilation__](gloss:dilation) changes a shape's size by making it larger or smaller.
+Now, let’s think about one that is not: a [__dilation__](gloss:dilation) changes a shape’s size by making it larger or smaller.

+::: column.grow
-All dilations have a center and a scale factor.
+All dilations have a __center__ and a __scale factor__.
 The center is the point of reference for the dilation and scale factor tells us how much the figure stretches or shrinks.

-::: column.grow
 If the scale factor is between 0 and 1, the image is [[smaller|larger]] than the original.
 If the scale factor is larger than 1, the image is [[larger|smaller]] than the original.